LlanddewiLovesYou/TDD_Darts/notes.md

 - Reset score when first throw reaches zero and is single, triple or outer ring
 - Reset score when second throw reaches zero and is single, triple or outer ring
 - Reset score when third throw reaches zero and is single, triple or outer ring
+- Prevent first throw from being a pass when there is a second and third throw
+- Prevent second throw from being a pass when there's a third throw

 Order of task completion
 - Check for a win when score is >= 170